 Game Theory of Ethics

 What if seriousness is actually the ultimate prison and divine creativity looks suspiciously like play?
 Imagine existence as a cosmic game—part chance, part skill—where trust is the fundamental gambling chip.
 We’re not separate things, but continuous processes.
 The universe unfolds like a sublime musical composition: nonsensical, beautiful, utterly uninterested in predetermined outcomes.
 Our job?
-Embrace the game, risk everything, laugh.
+Embrace the game and risk everything.

 Alan Watts